Of No Use: Ars Gratia Artis

 Do you recognize this lion?

-His name is Leo (filmmakers and storytellers really gave their imagination a break with that one) Now apart from Leo the sideways-roaring lion, have you noticed the words written above?
+His name is Leo (filmmakers and storytellers really gave their imaginations a break with that one) Now apart from Leo the sideways-roaring lion, have you noticed the words written above?

 Ars Gratia Artis: art for art’s sake.

 It’s a beautiful idea.
-Let’s ignore the fact that it was deployed in the service of generating billions of dollars through blockbuster films.
-We like irony here.
-Art for art’s sake.
+Let’s ignore the fact that it was deployed in the service of generating billions of dollars through blockbuster films because we love irony here.
+But it says: Art for art’s sake.
 The idea that some things are just worth doing, without needing to produce anything beyond themselves.
 That’s what today’s essay is about.

-Sometime towards the end of the 1800s, Oscar Wilde said a version of this: All art is quite useless.
+Oscar Wilde said a version of the same message sometime towards the end of the 1800s: All art is quite useless.
 He used this idea as a preface to The Picture of Dorian Gray, which is one of his most iconic books.
 And it made people really, really angry.
-Even angrier than Leo the sideways-roaring lion.
+Even angrier than Leo the sideways-roaring lion dare I say.

 Why, though?
-Because back then in Victorian England, people expected something very different from art.
-The prevailing view was that culture existed to civilise people.
+Because back in Victorian England, people had very different expectations from art.
+The prevailing view was that art existed to make people more civilized.

-So to combat crazy loons like Oscar Wilde, Matt decided to spend his career writing very long, very earnest essays (oh no, like mine) about duty and being dignified.
+So to combat crazy loons like Oscar Wilde, Matt decided to spend his career writing very long, very earnest essays (oh no, like mine!!!) about duty and being dignified.
 He wrote a whole book called Culture and Anarchy, in which he divided English society into categories he called the Barbarians, the Philistines, and the Populace, and proposed that literature could save them all.
-You can imagine the gossip at dinner parties about him.

 Wilde found all of this exhausting and dumb so he made his work immoral (according to critics) by making it useless.
 His writing didn’t aim to make you better.
-It wanted to make you feel something that was true.
+He just wanted to make you feel something that was true.

 Uselessness has extraordinary lasting power.
 Being boring is a far more effective way to disappear from history than being scandalous.

-I think about this lion, and ars gratia artis, and Oscar a lot when I look at how we talk about the things we love now.
+I think about this lion, and ars gratia artis, and Oscar a lot when I consider how we talk about the things we love now.

 Walks are great for mental health.